lunarW1TCH/rest-api-performance/README.md

 ## Introduction

 Over the last year I have written REST APIs with various technologies and wanted to compare some of them.
-I created 5 identical clients in different technologies.
-I tested them on the simplest endpoint `/get` which simply returns a `Hello World` text message.
+I created 5 identical clients with Elysia, Express, Rocket, Phoenix and Flask.
+I tested them on the simplest endpoint `/get` which returns a `"Hello World"` text message.

 Each tested locally on a 2023 Macbook Air M2.